-We draw attention to Notes 2(d), 3(e)(i), 3(h(ii)) and 13 of the financial statements.
+We draw attention to Notes 2(d), 3(e), 3(h(ii)), 12 and 13 of the financial statements.

-The goodwill and indefinite-life intangible assets (goodwill and brands) balances were \$2,293.6 million and \$443.5 million respectively, of which \$245.4 million and \$54.6 million related to the Innovia cash-generating unit (CGU).
+The goodwill and indefinite-life intangible assets (goodwill and brands) balances were \$2,554.1 million and \$474.6 million respectively.
 The Entity performs goodwill and brands impairment testing annually or more frequently when events or circumstances indicate that the carrying amount of a CGU may exceed its recoverable amount.
 The recoverable amount is the higher of a CGU's fair value, less costs to sell, and its value in use.
-The value in use is determined by discounting the future cash flows generated from the continuing performance of the CGU.
-The Entity has recorded a goodwill impairment of \$95.0 million.
+The value in use is determined by discounting the future cash flows generated from the continuing performance of each CGU.
 Key assumptions used in the determination of the value in use include growth rates and discount rates.